Uni5: The World's Enemy

-Uni5: The World's Enemy is the eighth studio album by Bone Thugs-n-Harmony released on May 4, 2010 on BTNH Worldwide, Asylum Records, Reprise Records and Warner Bros.
-Records.
-The mixtape, The Fixtape Vol. 3: Special Delivery features cuts from this album.
+Uni5: The World's Enemy is the eighth studio album by American hip-hop group Bone Thugs-n-Harmony released on May 4, 2010, on BTNH Worldwide, Asylum Records and Reprise Records.
+The mixtape The Fixtape Vol. 3: Special Delivery features cuts from this album.

 Singles

 The first single, "See Me Shine", featuring Lyfe Jennings, was produced and co-written by Excel Beats who was also the original creator of the song which was created in 2005.
 It was released by Bone on October 20, 2009.
 The second single from the album was "Rebirth", featuring Thin C, released on February 15, 2010.
 The song was produced by Pooh Bear and King David.
 The third single, "Meet Me in the Sky", was released on March 22, 2010.
 "Gangsta's Glory" was released as a free download on the group's official website on January 28, 2010.
 The song was produced by Matt Velo.
 The album version of "See Me Shine" is different from the earlier released single version, in that it does not feature Phaedra and Lyfe Jennings.